 When you walk into the grocery store, you should never buy anything that wasn’t already on your list.
 So before you leave home, open up the Ibotta app to look out for any coupons that fit your needs and represent products you would likely buy anyway.
 Mark them in the Ibotta app, and go buy them just like you would without a coupon.
 Make sure to keep your receipt handy when you leave the store, you’ll need it again later.

 After you get home, open up Ibotta again and choose the option to redeem those coupons.
 You will have to scan the barcode on the item and your receipt, and you should get credit for the purchase within a day, though it may be as fast as a few minutes.
-Once you reach $20, you can cash out at PayPal and get real money back.
+Once you reach $20, you can cash out with PayPal or Venmo and get real money back.

 The original daily deal app, Groupon isn’t grabbing headlines like it once did but is still a major player in the coupon space.
 Most Groupon coupons come in the form of a deal where you pay a discounted rate for a specific service or value.
 For example, a current deal allows you to pay $10 for $20 at a local restaurant.
 One big thing to be aware of, however, is that Groupon promotional values expire if you don’t use them in the allotted time frame.
 Once they expire, you can still redeem for the cash value you paid.